Trouble Getting Numb…Sedation Can Help

 Fortunately, sedation can help!
 Sedation in dentistry can be used as a replacement for Novocain or as an enhancement to it.

-The types of sedation for dentistry include:
+The types of sedation for dentistry include the following:

 - IV sedation (the deepest form of sedation)